 November 16, 2016

 Can loose lips sink ships?
 Or put another way, if a relator or his agent breaches the seal provision of the False Claims Act, must the case be dismissed?
 This is the issue currently pending in the United States Supreme Court where the Court recently heard oral arguments in State Farm v.
 United States ex rel.
 Rigsby.

 State Farm is asking the Supreme Court to dismiss the case because the relators’ (now former) attorney revealed the allegations to several members of the media while the case was still under seal.
-State Farm’s position is that a violation of the FCA’s seal requirement necessarily mandates that the FCA qui tam case be dismissed.
-The U.S. Department of Justice and the relators argue that the court has discretion and should apply a balancing test, using factors such as bad faith, harm to the government, reputational harm to the defendant, and severity of the violation.
+State Farm’s argues that a violation of the FCA’s seal necessarily results in dismissal of the qui tam case.
+On the other hand, the U.S. Department of Justice and the relators argue that the court has discretion.
+Thus, they believe it should apply a balancing test.
+That would consider as bad faith, harm to the government, reputational harm to the defendant, and severity of the violation.
 Those who attended the argument report that the Court seems poised to unanimously reject State Farm’s argument and adopt some type of balancing test.
 The transcript of the argument confirms this view.

 Regardless of the result here, relators and their counsel violate the False Claims Act seal at their peril.
 The FCA expressly states that the complaint shall be filed under seal.
 The case remains in that posture until the Court enters an order unsealing the action.
 Unless and until it does so, violations of the seal order are punishable by contempt and other sanctions.
 Whether or not the court dismisses the case, DOJ takes the position it affects a relator’s share.

 The briefs and the oral argument transcript discuss many nuances and interesting questions.
 For example, how much of a case is sealed?
 Only the fact of filed complaint?
 What about the underlying allegations?
 Nevertheless, relators and their counsel must remain vigilant and careful while the seal is in place.